 The Hospitality and Tourism industries center primarily on providing services; they are less involved in production processes.
-For this reason, study and work concentrations in these fields develop and hone personal and interpersonal skills first and the operational abilities second.
+For this reason, study and work concentrations in these fields develop and hone personal and interpersonal skills first and operational abilities second.

 What kind of skills, you ask?
-The ability to do tasks relating to housekeeping, food and beverage and event management are primary points of focus.
+The ability to do tasks relating to housekeeping, food, and beverage and event management are primary points of focus.
 Hospitality and Tourism courses also train students to enhance their analytical thinking and problem-solving abilities.

-For example, Hospitality graduates in food service industries are required to be trained and experienced not only in duties relating to food preparation but also sourcing ingredients and dining area set-up and clean-up.
+For example, Hospitality graduates in food service industries are required to be trained and experienced not only in duties relating to food preparation but also in sourcing ingredients and dining area set-up and clean-up.
 Students learn these lessons in theory and in practice.

 fundamental regulations and local history.
-From the second year onward, they are tasked to complete more complex projects are thrown at them.
+From the second year onward, they are tasked to complete more complex projects thrown at them.
 They are trained to draft itineraries, write case studies, and make reports on hospitality establishments.

 All knowledge aside, there are important qualities that a Hospitality and Tourism student should possess, as they prove to be helpful both in university and the workplace.
-These include a desire to be with people and willingness to adapt to customer demands, an appreciation for diversity, and an ability to communicate and convey messages well.
+These include a desire to be with people and a willingness to adapt to customer demands, an appreciation for diversity, and an ability to communicate and convey messages well.

 Another important trait is the ability to adapt to diverse cultures.
 The more personable and interesting you are, the better the client will feel about their experience.
-For example, knowledge of people’s background not only engages you in a great conversation; it makes your client feel valued.
+For example, knowledge of people’s backgrounds not only engages you in a great conversation; it makes your client feel valued.